shahar-lab/bayesian_analysis_in_r/exGaussian/examine_prior_intecept_only.md

 It would be nice to see the meanrt set aroun 500ms, sigma around 50ms, and tau around 150ms.

 #### examining our priors for sigma:
-We will set a tau mean and sd (putting care into the log transformation) and then visually examine the prior and use common sense. usually sigma estimates should get around 50ms values as a prior for an intercept the last line of the next code will get you the 20th,40th,60th, and 8th percntile of the prior distrbution in ms which should be very informative for us
+We will set a  mean and sd (putting care into the log transformation) and then visually examine the prior and use common sense. usually sigma estimates should get around 50ms values as a prior for an intercept the last line of the next code here will get you the 20th,40th,60th, and 80th percntile of the prior distrbution in ms which should be very informative for us

 ```